 This may cause physical symptoms like sweating, stomach upsets, rapid heartbeat, trembling and shaking.
 All of these can lead to depression which is quite common.

-You may have to talk to customers over the phone, but at least you avoid face to face meetings.
+You may have to talk to customers over the phone, but at least you avoid face to face meetings and social situations.

 You don’t want challenging jobs.
 Social anxiety disorder combined with particular jobs will only make your disorder worse.

-So let us look at some jobs that may work for you.
-Working alongside people and interacting with customers is minimal in lots of jobs.
+So let us look at some types of work that may work for you.
+Working alongside others and interacting with customers is minimal in lots of jobs.

-Jobs which require an individual to work at their own pace and offer little contact with people are usually (but not always) best.
+Jobs that require you to work at their own pace and offer little contact with others are usually (but not always) best.
+Here are some of the best jobs for you if you have anxiety that you might like to work at.

 Your work does not have to be limited to a canvas; graphic design is also a very popular choice.